romaintestu/forticnapp-workshop/lab-01/README.md

 #### Vulnerabilities

-*Goal: Identify and prioritize vulnerabilities across cloud resources.*
+*How can we identify and prioritize vulnerabilities across cloud resources?
+Why does filtering by active packages help focus on more critical vulnerabilities?*

 1. Navigate to **Risk Center** > **Vulnerabilities** > **Vulnerabilities[New]** in the left navigation panel
 2. Click **Explore: Hosts**